-These variable costs, as further adjusted and vetted with Town departments, were then applied against the Project's proposed 150 residential units and an estimated 788 employees as part of the industrial facility.
-This resulted in estimated Town costs of approximately \$71,274 for the residential component and \$77,218 for the commercial/industrial component - totaling \$148,493 (Table 6).
+These variable costs, as further adjusted and vetted with Town departments, were then applied against the Project's proposed 150 residential units and an estimated 797 employees as part of the industrial facility (with support uses) as well as an estimated 202 employees for the retail component.
+This resulted in estimated Town costs of approximately \$71,274 for the residential component and \$78,100 for the industrial component and \$19,795 for the retail component - totaling \$169,169 (Table 6).